sconklin/RCR-1-Schematic/README.md

 ## Notes

 The instrument is essentially analog, with pulse amplification throughout and multiple signal paths.
 Because of this, it's possible to have what might seem like unexpected behavior.
 For example - with a [Geiger-Muller](https://en.wikipedia.org/wiki/Geiger%E2%80%93M%C3%BCller_tube) from a [CD V-700](https://en.wikipedia.org/wiki/CD_V-700) counter, everything works as expected with a tube voltage between 900 and 920 Volts.
-However, if the tube voltage is about 980 volts, you will still get audio clicks indicating pulses, but the Decatron indicator will only advance intermittently.
+However, if the tube voltage is around 880 volts, you will still get audio clicks indicating pulses, but the Decatron indicator will only advance intermittently.